namigabbasov/Causal-Inference/ReadMe.md

 # Causal Inference
 I decided to develop a series of tutorials on causal inference methods for observational studies after receiving reviewer feedback highlighting the need to address endogeneity issues in some of my submitted manuscripts.
-While working on those revisions, I was inspired to create a workshop focused on methods designed to tackle challenges in observational data analysis.
+While working on those revisions, I thought to create a workshop focused on methods designed to tackle challenges in observational data analysis.
 These are some of the topics I plan to cover.
-Moving forward, I aim to expand this effort by creating YouTube videos and blog posts, as time permits.
+Each topic presents a method or framework to tackle specific inference problems inherent to observational data, where treatment assignment is not randomized and confounding is a major concern.
+Moving forward, I aim to expand this effort by creating YouTube videos and blog posts.

 ## 1. Observational Studies and Causal Inference
 - Understanding difference between correlation and causation